pkirilov9/quartz/content/Bibliography +.md

 - Farocki, Harun.
 2004.
 “Phantom Images.” _Public_, no. 29 (January). https://public.journals.yorku.ca/index.php/public/article/view/30354.

 - Flaxman, Gregory, ed.
-2000. _The Brain Is The Screen: Deleuze and The Philosophy of Cinema_.
+2000. _The Brain Is The Screen: Deleuze and The Philosophy of Cinema.
 Minneapolis: University of Minnesota Press.

 - Flusser, Vilém.
 2000. _Towards a Philosophy of Photography_.
 London: Reaktion Books.